-During the year, the Fund continued to invest in fixed interest securities, money market securities, derivatives and cash management trusts in accordance with the provisions of the governing documents.
+During the year, the Fund continued to invest in equities, derivatives and cash management trusts in accordance with the provisions of the governing documents.
+Through these investments, the Fund was exposed to Australian equities.

-The financial statements were authorised for issue by the directors of the Responsible Entity on 10 September 2020.
+The financial statements were authorised for issue by the directors of the Responsible Entity on 25 August 2022.
 The directors of the Responsible Entity have the power to amend and reissue the financial statements.